Oneul-hyeon/Inquiry-Type-Classification/README.md

 # Inquiry-Type-Classification
 ## Installation

-This project was created using Colab.
+This project was created using colab.

 This project also clones the Modefied-KoBERT and Inquiry-Type-Classification repositories together.